SLASSCOM/slasscom-visual-design-and-multimedia-curriculum/basic-video-audio-editing/Topic_1.md

 ### Lecture/Lab description

-This lesson will give a brief overview of What is Vide Production and Processors.
+This lesson will give a basic knowledge of Production and Processors.

 ---
 ## Lesson 2: History of Video Production